John Perceval, 3rd Earl of Egmont: Early life

+His paternal grandparents were John Perceval, 1st Earl of Egmont and the former Catherine Parker (a daughter of Sir Philip Parker, 2nd Baronet).
+His maternal grandparents were James Cecil, 5th Earl of Salisbury and the former Lady Anne Tufton (a daughter of 6th Earl of Thanet).

+Career

 Perceval served as Member of Parliament for Bridgwater from 1762 to 1768.
 Perceval was also initially declared re-elected in 1768, but on petition, he was judged not to have been duly elected and his opponent, Anne Poulett, was seated in his place.
 During his period in office, Perceval served in William Pitt the Younger's government.

 On 4 December 1770, he succeeded his father as Earl of Egmont and, as his father also held the British peerage of Baron Lovel and Holland, entered the British House of Lords.
 His father had rebuilt Enmore Castle in Somerset.

-He married Isabella (d.
-8 September 1821), daughter of Lord Nassau Powlett, on 4 June 1765.
-They had one son: